 The SCSU Service Team is made up of students dedicated to serving the local community.
 The Service Team fulfills this mission through collaboration with other organizations on campus as well as agencies within the community.
 Get more information on our events and programs by emailing us at firstname.lastname@example.org.

 What else Can I Do?

-Adopt-a-Family is a campus wide service event, where students,staff and faculty can donate canned and dried non-perishable food items for local families in need.
-Donations boxes can be found across campus throughout the month of November.
+3.Adopt A Family Food Drive - Adopt A Family is a campus-wide service event, where students,staff and faculty can donate canned and dried non-perishable food items for local families in need.
+Donation boxes can be found across campus throughout the month of November.

 You Can Help: Causes & Organizations

-Additionally, students may choose to take on and adopt different causes and plan their own community service events or encourage others to offer their support.
+Students and staff may choose to take on and adopt different causes and plan their own community service events.

 Local Service Opportunities - In addition to volunteer with the Service Commission, there are multiple opportunities for students to get involved in the local community.